khgiddon/khgiddon.github.io/_posts/2024-02-17-casablanca-letters-of-transit.md

 ---
 layout: post
 title: Who signed the letters of transit in Casablanca?
-A Bayesian approach
+A not-wholly-necessary Bayesian approach
 usemathjax: true
 ---